 Harriet Tubman 1822 – 1913 Harriet Tubman was known as the “Moses of her people”.
 After escaping slavery, she helped others gain their freedom as a “conductor” of the Underground Railroad.
 Tubman also served as a scout, spy, guerrilla soldier, and nurse for the Union Army during the Civil War.
 She lead a Civil… Continue reading Harriet Tubman

 Sojourner Truth 1797 – 1883 American women’s rights activist.
 She escaped slavery in 1826 and went to court to free her son in 1828.
 “If women want any rights more than they’s got, why don’t they just take them, and not be talking about it.”
-Here are some informative links: Women‘s History: Sojourner Truth National… Continue reading Sojourner Truth
+Here are some informative links: 2/27/2022 CNN reports on new… Continue reading Sojourner Truth

 Polly Jackson birth and death unknown, lived in 1880’s Polly Jackson was an African-American resident of Ripley, Ohio.
 According to legend, she fought off slave catchers with a kettle of hot water and a butcher knife.